imhicihu/ISKM2017/Guidelines_connection_streaming.md

 ###Room attendees
 * Fully charge your mobile or notebook's battery.
 We won't supply electricity during the event.
 (VERIFY THIS)
 * No food.
 No drinks on both rooms.
 * Photos without flash can be taken along the meeting.
+(VERIFY THIS)
 * The streaming event can not be recorded in any known electronic form.

 ##Miscellaneous